microservice-backbone-boilerplate/infrastructure-GKE/README.md

 # infrastructure-GKE

-creates infrastructure architecture on GKE (clusters, etc..)
+Creates infrastructure architecture on GKE (clusters, etc..)

+## How to Start

+1. `git clone ..` on your local or gshell
+2. Update `.env` file and
+3. Run `./create-GKE-cluster.sh` to create GKE cluster and to configure `kubectl`.